 The NCRI's governance structure includes the Council and the Governing Body, that are supported by specially constituted committees for planning and monitoring.

 Over the years, a number of eminent personalities have been associated with the NCRI.
 Prominent among them are Dr. M. Aram (former MP, Rajya Sabha), Dr. L. C. Jain (former member of the Planning Commission & High commisseoner to South Africa), Prof. BH.
 Briz-Kishore (former Member UGC & Prof. JNTU Hyderabad), Dr. S.V.
 Prabhath IAS and Prof. Ramakrishna Ramaswamy (former VC of University of Hyderabad) functioned as the Chairmen at different points of time.

 Dr. W. G. Prasanna Kumar is the present Chairperson.
-Dr. D. N. Dash is the Member Secretary i/c.
+Dr. R. Manoj Kumar is the Member Secretary.